DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 Working With a Design
 =====================

-A Design forms the heart of your system implementation.
+A `design_` forms the heart of your system implementation.
 It provides an interactive graphical representation of your system, helping you build and manage:

 * `Blocks <block_>` representing hardware components, logic gates, etc.
 * The `connectivity <link_>` between blocks, in terms of input (sink) ports and output (source) ports.